-For the checking of the input data, the following should be submitted:
+For checking of the input data, the following should be submitted:

-- .1 main dimensions; - .2 lines plan, plotted or numerically;

-- .3 hydrostatic data and cross curves of stability (including drawing of the buoyant hull); - .4 definition of sub-compartments with moulded volumes, centres of gravity and permeability; - .5 layout plan (watertight integrity plan) for the sub-compartments with all internal and external opening points including their connected sub-compartments, and particulars used in measuring the spaces, such as general arrangement plan and tank plan.
-The subdivision limits, longitudinal, transverse and vertical, should be included; - .6 light service condition; - .7 load line draught; - .8 coordinates of opening points with their level of tightness (e.g., weathertight, unprotected); - .9 watertight door location with pressure calculation; - .10 side contour and wind profile; - .11 cross and down flooding devices and the calculations thereof according to resolution MSC.245(83) with information about diameter, valves, pipe lengths and coordinates of inlet/outlet; - .12 pipes in damaged area when the destruction of these pipes results in progressive flooding; and - .13 damage extensions and definition of damage cases.
+- .1 main dimensions; - .2 lines plan, plotted or numerically; - .3 hydrostatic data and cross curves of stability (including drawing of the buoyant hull); - .4 definition of sub-compartments with moulded volumes, centres of gravity and permeability; - .5 layout plan (watertight integrity plan) for the sub-compartments with all internal and external opening points including their connected sub-compartments, and particulars used in measuring the spaces, such as general arrangement plan and tank plan.
+The subdivision limits, longitudinal, transverse and vertical, should be included; - .6 light service condition; - .7 load line draught; - .8 co-ordinates of opening points with their level of tightness (e.g. weathertight, unprotected); - .9 watertight door location with pressure calculation; - .10 side contour and wind profile; - .11 cross and down flooding devices and the calculations thereof according to resolution A.266(VIII) with information about diameter, valves, pipes length and co-ordinates of inlet/outlet; - .12 pipes in damaged area when the destruction of these pipes results in progressive flooding; and - .13 damage extensions and definition of damage cases.